Many projects involve multiple researchers working together.

 We recommend that all team members use the same version of the software.
 We do not recommend working in teams with some members using the Windows platform and others using the Mac platform due to some known limitations and issues.
 Work with projects on Windows or Mac

-If you are working in a team you should consider combining NVivo with NVivo Server.
-NVivo Server
+If you are working in a team you should consider combining NVivo with NVivo for Teams.
+NVivo for Teams

 When you first start NVivo, you are prompted to set up your default NVivo user profile.
 When you work in a project, this user profile is used to create your project user profile.
 If each team member accesses the project using their own user profile, you can monitor the work done by different team members.